MeltwaterArchive/lighter/README.md

 ```

 ### Overrides
-Yaml files may contain an `overrides:` section that will be merged directly into the Marathon json.
+Yaml files may contain an `override:` section that will be merged directly into the Marathon json.
 The
 structure contained in the `override:` section must correspond to the [Marathon REST API](https://mesosphere.github.io/marathon/docs/rest-api.html#post-v2-apps).
 For example

 ```
-overrides:
+override:
   instances: 4
   cpus: 2.0
   env: